theta360developers/plugin-guide/docs/fisheye.md

 Follow this process:

+1. Save your project, *File -> Save All*
 1. Build apk in Android Studio
-2. Use Vysor or the Ricoh desktop app to uninstall the existing plug-in application
+1. Use Vysor or the Ricoh desktop app to uninstall the existing plug-in application
-3. Use adb install -r app-debug.apk to install the new apk you just built
+1. Use adb install -r app-debug.apk to install the new apk you just built
+1. Use Vysor to set the permissions of the plug-in to give access to Camera and Storage

 #### 9. Stitch Dual-fisheye Images into Equirectangular